jsh9/pydoclint/README.md

       docstring
     - If `False`, there cannot be any type hints in the argument list of a docstring
-- `--type-hints-in-signature`
+- `--arg-type-hints-in-signature`
   - Shortform: `-ths`
   - Default: `True`
   - Meaning:
-    - If `True`, there need to be type hints in the function/method signature
+    - If `True`, there need to be argument type hints in the function/method signature
-    - If `False`, there cannot be any type hints in the function/method signature
+    - If `False`, there cannot be any argument type hints in the function/method signature

-Note: if users choose `True` for both options, the type hints in the signature and in the docstring need to match, otherwise there will be a style violation.
+Note: if users choose `True` for both options, the argument type hints in the signature and in the docstring need to match, otherwise there will be a style violation.

 ### 4.5. `--check-arg-order` (shortform: `-ao`, default: `True`)